petit-miner/Blueberry-PI/Software/README.md

 - MIPI CSI
 - Video Engine (encoding / decoding video)

- Have a look at the wiki to find out how to build your own mainline kernel and rootfs. (work in progress)
+ Have a look at the wiki to find out how to build your own mainline kernel and rootfs.